Open-Bytes/SwiftUIFormValidator/README.md

 ## Contribution

-All PRs are welcome.
+All Pull Requests (PRs) are welcome.
 Help us make this library better.

 ## License